cebsmind/Language_detection/README.md

 joblib.dump(tfidf_vectorizer, 'model/TF-IDF.pkl')
 ```

-# Modelisation
+# Model Building
-For text classification, Naives Bayes Classifier is a really good algorithms
+In the realm of text classification, the Naive Bayes Classifier emerges as a highly effective algorithm.

 ### Overview
 The Naïve Bayes classifier is a supervised machine learning algorithm that is used for classification tasks such as text classification.
 They use principles of probability to perform classification tasks.
 Naïve Bayes is part of a family of generative learning algorithms, meaning that it seeks to model the distribution of inputs of a given class or category.
 Unlike discriminative classifiers, like logistic regression, it does not learn which features are most important to differentiate between classes.

-We can chose the best hyperparameters for this model using a grid search, and evaluate our model on the validation set using accuracy, recall & f1 score.
-This can be done easily :
+We can select the optimal hyperparameters for our model through a grid search and evaluate its performance on the validation set using metrics such as accuracy, recall, and F1 score.
+This process can be effortlessly executed as follows:

 ```python
 # Define the hyperparameter grid
 param_grid = {